Top 13 books every CTO should read

 Why you should read it:

-The Hard Thing About Hard Things is one of the best books for CTOs because it doesn’t talk about how great it is to start a business — it talks about how difficult it is to run one.
-The book analyses the problems that confront tech leaders every day, the challenges, the negotiations, and dismissals, hiring developers, managing and motivating your team, cultivating a CEO mentality, knowing when to cash in, and more.
+The book analyses the daily problems confronting tech leaders, common CTO challenges, negotiations, dismissals, hiring developers, managing and motivating your team, cultivating a CEO mentality, knowing when to cash in, and more.

 man with laptop